croncagl/ML-potential-training---CP2K-LAMMPS-MACE/README.md

   `$ uenv image pull cp2k/2026.1:v1`
 After, download the `mps-wrapper.sh` script available [here](https://docs.cscs.ch/running/slurm/#multiple-ranks-per-gpu) and place it in the repository folder.
   More information about CP2K on Alps can be found on this [page](https://docs.cscs.ch/software/sciapps/cp2k/).
 - LAMMPS+MACE: Following the section "LAMMPS with MACE" at the end of this [page](https://docs.cscs.ch/software/sciapps/lammps/#lammps-ml-iap-using-lammps-with-machine-learning-interatomic-potentials), you will have to create a dedicated virtual environment.
-To do so, in repository folder run the following commands:
+To do so, in the repository folder run the following commands:
   ```
   $ uenv image pull lammps/20251210:v2
   $ uenv start --view kokkos lammps/20251210:v2